 In the modern cloud-based computing era, email attachments aren’t really necessary.
 They’re fine if you just need to send something as soon as possible and aren’t worried about security risks, but other options are almost always preferable.

 It’s equally quick and easy to send a file via a link instead, which allows you to control who can see it, as well as adding extra security like password protection.
-And if you’d like to make a few edits to your file, there’s no need to generate a new link for your recipients.
-Simply save the updated file to Dropbox (keeping the same file name and saving it in the same folder), and your recipients will be able to see your most up-to-date version.
+And if you’d like to make few edits to your file, there’s no need to generate a new link for your recipients.
+Simply save the updated file to Dropbox (keeping the same file name and saving in the same folder) and your recipients will be able to see your most up to date version.

 File transfer websites